EvanSilvey/AWTHA/awtha/movie-list-ranking/README.md

 to keep my database info private.
 If the database does not work, please feel free to contact me for the backend .env or allow me to demo the website

+Update: I have included the .env file in the application

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).